j6297/Stopwatch/README.md

-# javascript-projects
+# Stopwatch

-It contains some of popular javascript projects.
+It's a stopwatch timer create with HTML, CSS and JS.
+It contains functionality lile reset, start, pause, stop and lap tracker.